ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design2/Module_03_pl/README.md

 ## Next Steps

-After compiling the PL datamover kernels, you are ready to link the entire hardware design together in the next module, [Module 04 - Full System Design](../Module_04_full_system_design).
+After compiling the PL datamover kernels, we are ready to link the entire hardware design together in the next module, [Module 04 - Hardware Link](../Module_04_hw_link).